 The MPO's process for selecting projects to receive highway discretionary-or Regional Target-funding uses evaluation criteria to help identify and prioritize projects that advance the MPO's goals.
-The criteria are based on the MPO's goals and objectives, which were adopted for its current Long-Range
+The criteria are based on the MPO's goals and objectives, which designate TIP contacts and begin developing a list of priority projects to be considered for federal funding.
+Each fall, the MPO staff asks these TIP contacts to identify their city or town's priority projects and then staff elicits input from interested parties and members of the general public.